Links to voting resources and answers to your questions.

 No. Mail ballots cannot be forwarded.
 That means you will not receive your ballot if you have not updated your mailing address.

-We urge you to contact the Supervisor of Elections as soon as possible after moving to update your address.
-You can update your address the following ways:
+We urge you to contact the Supervisor of Elections as soon as possible after moving to check your status, where you will find a link to update your address.

 If you don’t receive your mail ballot and suspect it may have been returned as undeliverable, we recommend that you call the Supervisor of Elections office immediately at 727-464-8683.